Companies that use Snap Ads

 The recurring pain points reveal companies struggling to scale efficiently while maintaining performance.
 They need people who can "drive aggressive patient acquisition targets and hit efficient CAC goals," "maximize the performance of advertising schedules," and "develop comprehensive paid media plans that achieve client business objectives."
 One posting emphasized the need to "outperform monthly goals" while another sought someone to "drive customer acquisition and top-line business growth."
 These companies want practitioners who combine analytical rigor with creative testing to unlock growth at scale.

-👥 What types of companies is most likely to use Snap Ads?
+👥 What types of companies use Snap Ads?

 Company Characteristics